iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 > My phone came with this app installed & I used it for years.
 Sadly it now requires me to enter a password for a samsung account which I don't have.
 My phone is quite old, & I imagine this is something which has come in since I got it.
 There seems to be no way through this, so I cannot use it any more & have lost my data.
 If not for this I would have given 4 stars.
 I found it very useful.<br> :date: __2021-02-16 19:39:53__

-> Doesn't take into consideration somebody's starting fitness level or age.
-I went for a walk for 40 minutes in the snow came back sweating and out of breath.
-My doctor says that is a brisk walk and good for me the app size I did 5-minutes.
-I feel that you need to be jogging for it to say you're walking briskly.
-Not all bad it does tell you how long you've been walking for.<br> :date: __2021-02-10 17:04:25__

 #### 1-star reviews